 This moist and sweet carrot cake has the addition of orange and ginger for an amazing light and citrus carrot cake that's topped with a cream cheese frosting!

-7 ounces organic carrots, grated
+7 ounces organic carrots, finely grated

 Zest of 1 organic orange